AKASHNEGI-github/MCA-Notes/Operating_System.md

 | Its efficiency is moderate. | Its efficiency is maximum. |
 | It is of two types: Single user multitasking and Multiple user multitasking. | It is of two types: Symmetric Multiprocessing and Asymmetric Multiprocessing.  |

+### What is Intension (Schema)
+Intension refers to the structure or schema of the database.
+It describes the set of attributes (columns) and relationships that define the database's design, but not the actual data stored in it.
+Example : A table definition, such as the definition of a table "Employees" with attributes like EmployeeID, Name, Age, and Salary, is part of the intension.

+### What is Extension (Instance)
+Extension refers to the actual data or set of tuples (rows) present in a database table at a given point in time.
+It is the collection of records in the table that conforms to the schema (intension).
+Example : The actual rows (data) in the "Employees" table, such as specific employee details, make up the extension.

 ### What is GUI
 GUI (Graphical User Interface) is basically a type of user interface that allows users to use graphics to interact with OS.
 GUI is created because it is more user-friendly, less complex, and easier to understand rather than a command-line interface.
 Its main goal is to increase efficiency and ease of use.